"QRP and the Great Outdoors ..... perfect together!"

 Station Class Multiplier X4

-Claiming Bonus - No
+Bonus - TBD

 Hope to hear and work all of you during this year's event.
 Special thanks to the NJQRP club for their sponsorship!